 How we grow and where we send our vegetables

 Our methods follow the principles of sustainably minded, ecologically based farming.
 We use cover crops to replenish nutrients and improve soil structure, while understanding that this is a long-term process requiring many years and frequent fallow seasons.
 So, we also use an organic-approved granular fertilizer that is concocted based on soil test results and provides nutrients slowly through soil biology.
 Likewise, we use a food-grade foliar fertilizer to add small amounts of macro- and micro-nutrients.
 Pests are excluded by fabric rowcovers or picked off by hand, and we do use organic-approved Bt to control cabbage loopers.
 These caterpilars would otherwise eat up all our kale and cabbage, and find their way into the CSA bags.
 We use no herbicides, relying on careful mechanical cultivation or hay mulch.
-We would consider using potassium bicarbonate (FDA food-safe, organic-approved) as a last resort to control powdery mildew, but we haven't done that in a long time.
+We use no fungicides except sodium bicarbonate — baking soda.

 Why We Are Not Certified Organic